 Winter can be downright unpleasant if you’re not the type to handle the cold well.
-Thankfully we’ve got you covered – winter beers!
+But, as with almost everything else in life, beer can make it better!

 1. Lagunitas Brown Shugga

-Lagunitas Brown Shugga is a product of the Lagunitas Brewing Company out of California.
-An American Strong Ale with an ABV of 10.00%, it has a translucent, copper hue that distinguishes it from many other best winter seasonal beers.
+An American Strong Ale with a very warming ABV of 10.00%, it has a dark copper hue that really distinguishes it.

-Full-bodied and complex, it features an amazing blend of flavors and aromas that almost overwhelm the senses with rich brown sugar, freshly baked bread, and fruit and citrus tones and is truly one of the best winter ales.
+Full-bodied and complex, it features an amazing blend of flavors and aromas that almost overwhelm the senses with rich brown sugar (predictably), freshly baked bread, and fruit and citrus tones.
+It truly is one of the best winter ales out there.

 2. Alesmith Speedway Stout